TheWANDatabase/Specs/entities/donations.md

 ## How to Cancel

-You can cancel you subscription in any one of two ways
+You can cancel your subscription in any one of two ways

 1. You can email me directly, and I will cancel your subscription for you
 2. You can cancel your subscription via the button on your profile page (this will not cancel your subscription, but